CornellPhysicsWiki/cornellphysicswiki.github.io/classes/astro/ASTRO3302.md

 ---
-title: ASTRO 3302 - The Life of Stars: From Birth to Death
+title: "ASTRO 3302 - The Life of Stars: From Birth to Death
 layout: post
 ---